-#4 Visit a Museum
+#4 Visit the Museum of London

 #5 Stroll along the Thames

 One of the best things about London is trying to figure out how to capture all of the amazing and quirky architecture that has popped up in the city since the Industrial Revolution.
-From the simple to the downright bizarre, heading out for a stroll along the Thames definitely won’t dissapoint!
+From the simple to the downright bizarre, heading out for a stroll along the Thames definitely won’t disappoint!

-#6 Check out some art!
+#6 Check out some art in East London!

 Never mind all of the free museums, if you’re into art, then you’ve come to the right place!
 London is packed with galleries, art events and the like.
 Plus most of the best art museums in London are completely free (apart from special exhibitions).
 Personal favourites of mine include the National Portrait Gallery (getting to see paintings of the Tudors up close was pretty special) and the Tate Modern.